 Ashcombe is a 2,500 acre estate – loved by villagers and visitors alike for its beautiful scenery and friendly atmosphere.
 Lose yourself walking in the ancient Tower Plantation and miles of country lanes to amble down.

 The Rayner Family have been the custodians of the Ashcombe Estate since 1932.
-The original owner was Brigadier Sir Ralph Rayner who served in both wars and was also the MP for Totnes.
+Brigadier Sir Ralph Rayner served in both wars and was also the MP for Totnes.
 His wife, Lady Elizabeth Rayner, spent much of her time organising village life and being involved with great charitable events.